BoaPi/BoaPi/README.md

 ## Hi there 👋

 **I'm Tobias (he/him)** - I'm a self-taught frontend developer from Berlin, germany.
-In my spare time I work on random project, which you can see
+In my spare time I work on random project, which you can see under [Things I work on 📚](#things-i-work-on-📚)

 ### Things I know 📖